By Charlie Bermant

 Want more top stories?
 Sign up here for daily or weekly newsletters with our top news.

-Dave Ward and Mike Whittaker faced separate recall actions in Tuesday's election.
+Dave Ward and Mike Whittaker faced separate recall actions in today's election.

 In Ward's case, 483 votes, or 60.75 percent, were cast in favor of his recall and 312 votes, or 39.25 percent, were opposed.